Tootooroo/Companion/README.md

 MTV MAP Companion is the local desktop helper used by the **MTV Robot Map** to automate Paperwork in Buganizer and Salesforce.

 The map runs in a normal web browser.
-The Companion runs locally on the technician's computer and provides the map with a local service at:
+The Companion runs locally and provides the map with a local service at:

 ```text
 http://127.0.0.1:8765
 ```

 `127.0.0.1` means **this computer only**.
-The Companion is not a public server and should not be exposed to the internet or local network.
+The Companion is not a public server.

 > **New user?** Start with [INSTALL.md](INSTALL.md).
 It contains the GitHub download instructions and separate setup guides for macOS, Windows, Linux, and ChromeOS.